Image by Glow Images Getty Images

 More than 5000 years of cultural treasures are assembled around the vast Israel Museum's indoor and outdoor galleries.
 Highlights are the titanic statues of the Archaeological Wing, while the Fine Arts Wing showcases 20th-century Israeli art from carpet weaving to sculpture.
 Newcomers to Jewish culture will appreciate the Rhythm of Life Room's lavish displays on birth, marriage and death ceremonies.
 The prize exhibit is the Dead Sea Scrolls: housed in a distinctive shrine, these are among the world's oldest biblical manuscripts.

-Before starting your tour (dedicate at least half a day), pick up a complimentary audio guide from the visitor centre.
+Before starting your tour (dedicate at least half a day), pick up a complimentary audio guide from the visitors centre.
 If you decide to spend a full day – and many visitors do – the excellent Modern restaurant serves lunch.
-There are also two (cheaper) cafes on site.
+There are also two (cheaper) cafes on-site.